 We cannot live without salt, just like water.

-Salt is indispensable for human beings.
+It’s indispensable for human beings.

-When Japanese people began to live in groups for agriculture, it was absolutely necessary to ensure a lot of salt and several methods were invented to acquire it.
+When Japanese began to live in groups for agriculture, it was absolutely necessary to ensure a lot of salt and several methods were invented to acquire it.

-This is the birth of Japanese Salt.
+This is its birth story.

 1. Fermentation and Salt

-Salt is the oldest seasoning in human history.
+It is the oldest seasoning in human history.

 Not only it is an indispensable seasoning, it can also conserve food.